 Sometimes you didn’t know if Farmer was messing with you, but this time, he had a serious look on his face.
 He really was at Harvard looking at stem cells during a three-game series in Boston.

 The White Sox broadcaster was the most interesting man I’ve ever met.
 He had an amazing ability to tell you a fascinating story on Monday and easily top it on Tuesday.
 He loved to talk.
 He loved his job.
 And he held onto the radio booth until he absolutely couldn’t.
-Sadly, Farmer passed away Wednesday night.
+Sadly, Farmer died Wednesday night.
 He was 70.

 And when you made it out to the ballpark, he made you feel at home in the radio booth.
 I once brought my father up to the booth on his birthday.
 I was young and didn’t even know if it was allowed.
 Farmer talked to my dad like they had known each other for 40 years.